Geo-Web-Project/specs/registry.md

 function content(uint256 geohash) external view returns (string);
 ```

-## Set Owner
+## Claim Land

-The owner of a piece of land must only be editable by some authoritative account owned and ran by the developers of the registry.
+A Geohash may be claimed by a new owner through some authoritative account owned and ran by the developers of the registry.
+Content can be attached to land at the time of claiming.

 ```
-function setOwner(uint256 geohash, address owner) onlyAdmin external;
+function claim(uint256 geohash, address owner, string cid) onlyAdmin external;
 ```

+Land that is already owned cannot be claimed by others.

 ## Roadmap